 Key facts

-• NOAA has confirmed 52 tornado-related deaths in 2024 as of Oct.
-28. Of these deaths, 30 of these deaths occurred in a manufactured home, 10 inside a traditionally built home, three inside a vehicle, three outside, one inside a building, and five locations are unknown.
-Other deaths may be under investigation.
+- NOAA has confirmed 54 tornado-related deaths in 2024.
+Of these deaths, 33 of these deaths occurred in a manufactured home, 10 inside a traditionally built home, three inside a vehicle, three outside, one inside a building, and four locations are unknown.

-• The United States has not experienced an EF-5 twister since the Moore Tornado in 2013.
-While most tornadoes (90%) are rated EF-0 or EF-1, they can still damage homes and cause severe damage to mobile homes and manufactured housing.
+- The United States has not experienced an EF-5 twister since the Moore Tornado in 2013.
+While most tornadoes (90%) are rated EF-0 or EF-1, they can still cause severe damage to mobile homes and manufactured housing.

 October 2024

-Hurricane Milton caused around 46 tornadoes throughout Florida, including three EF-3s that affected Glades, Palm Beach and St. Lucie Counties.
+There were 53 tornadoes in October.
+Hurricane Milton caused the majority of the tornadoes – around 46 tornadoes throughout Florida, including three EF-3s that affected Glades, Palm Beach and St. Lucie Counties.
 These tornadoes stripped off roofs, flipped mobile homes, and tossed around boats and cars.
-This was the first hurricane or tropical storm to produce an EF-3 tornado in Florida since Hurricane Agnes in June 1972.
+Milton was the first hurricane or tropical storm to produce an EF-3 tornado in Florida since Hurricane Agnes in June 1972.

 September 2024

-Hurricane Helene spawned over 20 tornadoes across Georgia, North Carolina, South Carolina, Virginia and West Virginia.
+Hurricane Helene spawned over 20 tornadoes across Georgia, North Carolina, South Carolina, Virginia and West Virginia on Sept.
+26-27.
 The strongest was EF-1 in South Carolina.
-The tornadoes uprooted trees, damaged buildings and infrastructure.
+The tornadoes uprooted trees and damaged buildings and infrastructure.
 No fatalities were attributed to the tornadoes.

 August 2024